ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/activities/labs/lab5/index.md

   - The Probe is TCP instead of HTTP Get.
   - The Service Port is 80 instead of 8080.

-- To fix problem, can't do oc edit on deployment, need to delete and recreate the deployment.
-So export deployment and do the necessary  changes and recreate it.
+- To fix problem, can't do oc edit on deployement, need to delete and recreate the deployment.
+So export deployement and do the necessary  changes and recreate it.

  ```
   oc get deployment <deployment name> -n {DEV_NAMESPACE} -o yaml --export > hyper-drive.yml
   ```
-- Delete the existing deployment.
+- Delete the existing deployement.

  ```
   oc delete deployment <deployment name> -n {DEV_NAMESPACE}